fitforecommerce/fitforecommerce.github.io/_posts/2017-11-13-brixen-meeting.markdown

 ![The whole group in front of LBS Christian Tschuggmall](/img/2017-11-13-meeting-brixen/brixen_geissler.jpg)
 </div>

-So far, we have got a chance to get to know Italian educational system better, their lovely school, taste some of their excellent dishes, make international teams and learn something from our different cultures and languages.
-What we should probably mention as well is the thrilling marvelous city tour we have experienced, led by a professional tour guide, which Jürgen Seeber had arranged for us.
-Brixen in general is a wonderful town surrounded by beautiful mountains with stunning views of the town and on the top of that we have been enjoying perfect sunny weather.
+So far, we had got a chance to get to know Italian educational system better, their lovely school, taste some of their excellent dishes, make international teams and learn something from our different cultures and languages.
+What we should probably mention as well is the thrilling marvellous city tour we experienced, led by a professional tour guide, which Jürgen Seeber had arranged for us.
+Brixen in general is a wonderful town surrounded by beautiful mountains with stunning views of the town and on the top of that we were enjoying perfect sunny weather.
 To guarantee an objective result, each student filled in a self-assessment online form to evaluate their competences and skills in the first place and they are supposed to do the same at the end of the week.

 ## Project task - Optimize your shop
-The project task for this week is **search engine optimization (SEO)** and product photography.
+The project tasks for this week were **search engine optimization (SEO)** and product photography.
 To help with this task, we started with a short input on Monday in which students and teachers learned about the basics of SEO.

 On Tuesday students had to "dive" into SEO.
 The teachers had set up working online-shops which were not at all search engine optimized.
 Students' task for the week was to fix that.
 Here are a few tasks students had to take care of: